project-arete/website/index.md

 * Contexts group capabilities, anchoring how Nodes make their capabilities available for orchestration, enhancing understanding and semantic interoperability across domains.

 ![Arete Building](Arete-building.png)
+Arete acts as the building’s single source of truth for operations, linking on-premises systems such as HVAC, lighting, and security with cloud-based services including BIM, CMMS, and utilities.
+This hybrid architecture demonstrates how Arete provides consistent, secure, and plug-and-play interoperability across all systems—enabling building owners, operators, and applications to work from the same trusted data fabric.

 # How Arete Works
 The Arete orchestration workflow is policy-driven and centers on aligning Nodes, Contexts, and Capabilities: